• Home

 Providence Canyon State Park

-About Providence Canyon State Park
+What to Know About Providence Canyon State Park

-The park covers over 2,000 acres and is home to 16 canyons, some of which are over 150 feet deep.
-The dramatic erosion patterns, combined with the colorful soil layers, make it one of the most unique geological sites in the Southeast.
+Providence Canyon State Park covers just over 1,000 acres and is home to 16 canyons, some of them reaching 150 feet deep.
+Nine of those canyons are accessible from the main loop trail, and the erosion patterns paired with those colorful soil layers make it one of the most unusual geological sites in the Southeast.

 Providence Canyon State Park